 Over 3500 babies have been born as a result of treatment at Jessop Fertility

-It is important to be mindful of the fact that success rates may vary for different people because of a variety of individual factors, which may increase or decrease your likelihood of you having a baby.
+It is important to be mindful of the fact that success rates may vary for different people because of a variety of individual factors, which may increase or decrease the likelihood of you having a baby.
+Because of this, you should take into account other factors, in addition to information on success rates, when choosing your clinic.
+For more advice about choosing a clinic please visit the “Choose a Fertility Clinic” function on the HFEA website.

 Our Families' Stories